taheeraahmed/taheeraahmed/README.md

 Some of the stuff I've done:
 - Created a shell in C
 - Made my own neural network WITHOUT the use of tensorflow
-- Made differnt types of chatbots
+- Made a generative(ish) chatbot which uses a neural network WITH tensorflow and keras
 - Implemented KNN on datapoints in order to cluster them correctly

 ![Top languages](https://github-readme-stats.vercel.app/api/top-langs/?username=taheeraahmed)